Make your own cold process soap!

 Let’s make some soap!

-Once your oils & lye water are the proper temperature, it’s time to put your gloves, goggles & mask back on.
+Once your oils & lye water are the proper temperature, it’s time to put your gloves, goggles, & mask back on.
 Carefully & slowly, pour your lye water into your oils.
 Try to avoid splashing.
 Tap your stick blender against the bottom of the bowl a couple times to release any air bubbles, then thoroughly blend, being careful as you move your stick blender around that you do not splash any of the mixture around.

 Make your own soap!
 Cold process soap making

 After you have blended & stirred for a few minutes, you will notice the mixture begins to thicken.
 This is known as trace.
 If you lift the blender out, the mixture that dribbles off should leave a light trace before sinking in.
-A medium trace will be the consistency of slightly liquidity pudding.
+A medium trace will be the consistency of thin pudding.

 Make your own soap!
 Cold process soap making

 Now is the time to add your fragrance or any additives.
 Add it in and hand stir with your spatula.
-The chemical reaction is going to start and it can begin to harden.
+The chemical process of saponification began as soon as you mixed the lye and oils to together.
+The longer you wait, the thicker your batter will get as it turns to soap.
 Some fragrances and additives can make it go even quicker, so don’t over blend.

-Carefully pour the mixture into your soap mold
+Carefully pour the mixture into your soap mold.

 Make your own soap!
 Cold process soap making